 Where can I pin-point that annoying tinny sound from my guitar?
-What guitar frequency is that?
-How can you EQ that boomy and muddy sound out of your guitar production?
+What guitar frequency is that? that boomy and muddy sound out of your guitar production?

 Any of those questions sounds familiar?